nextmat/yui-rails/README.md

 # YUI-rails

-Easy integration of YUI with the asset pipeline in Rails 3.1 and greater.
+No-hassle integration of YUI with the Rails 3.1 asset pipeline.

 ## Usage